 The University of Maine System will follow existing collective bargaining agreements and bargain in good faith with its employees’ representatives as necessary to achieve unified accreditation.

 The University of Maine System universities will remain where they are as provided in 20-A MRS §10901-A, preserving all existing multi-campus arrangements (e.g., UMaine-UMM Primary Partnership, USM partnership in UMaine Graduate and Professional Center, etc.) and not merging or closing campuses to achieve unified accreditation.
 University of Maine System university Presidents will preside over their respective universities and be responsible for the day-to-day operation and development of their university’s academic, research, service and extracurricular programs within limits defined by the Board of Trustees and Chancellor.
-The University of Maine System will continue to operate under its existing Charter, with Presidents accountable to the University of Maine System Chancellor and Board as leaders of their universities and the Chancellor serving as the University of Maine System’s Chief Executive Officer.
+The University of Maine System will continue to operate under its existing Charter, with Presidents and the Law Dean accountable to the University of Maine System Chancellor and Board as leaders of their universities and the Chancellor serving as the University of Maine System’s Chief Executive Officer.